National Certificate of Educational Achievement

 To gain Level 2 NCEA, a student must gain 60 credits at Level 2 or above.
 Students must have Level 1 numeracy and literacy to gain NCEA Level 2.
-Students who do not achieve this in the one year can count Level 3 credits the following year for both Level 2 and Level 3.
 However, students new to NCEA (from schools overseas or doing other qualifications) do need to gain 80 credits, including literacy and numeracy.

 This is normally undertaken in Year 13.